blakewrege/blakewrege.github.io/index.md

 <div class="bio vertical-center">
 	<div class="container text-center">
-<p class="text-center">Hello I'm Blake Wrege!
+<p>Hello I'm Blake Wrege!
 I'm a full time Student at WMU and a part time computer technician for the College of Arts and Sciences.
 This website will forever be a work in progress as I am always striving to find ways to improve.</p>
 	</div>
 </div>